microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/channel_delete.md

+---
+title: "Delete channel"
+description: "Delete the channel."
+---

 # Delete channel

 Delete the [channel](../resources/channel.md).

 > **Note**: There is a known issue with application permissions and this API.
-For details, see the [known issues list](../../../concepts/known_issues.md#application-permissions).
+For details, see the [known issues list](/graph/known-issues#application-permissions).

 > **Note**: The data in deleted channels will continue to be stored for several weeks to allow team owner to recovery deleted channel.
 During that time, a new channel with the same displayName may not be created.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|